kawansoft/SympleGit-Java/README.md

 <version>1.0</version>
 ```

 ***Note:** As of January 18, we are waiting for Atlassian/Jira to validate our new project.
-Consequently, the Symplegit Maven artifact is not yet available.
+Consequently, the symplegit Maven artifact is not yet available.
 We apologize for this inconvenience.
 Please stay tuned for a couple of days.*

 ## Why Choose SympleGit Over JGit?